NCAR/ccpp-framework/doc/CCPPtechnical/source/CodeManagement.rst

  | Fill in a short title (one line)
  | Fill in a detailed description, including reporting on any testing you did
  | Click on “Create pull request”

+If your development also requires changes in other repositories, you must open PRs in those repositories as well.
+In the PR message for each repository, please note the associate PRs submitted to other repositories.

 Several people (aka CODEOWNERS) are automatically added to the list of reviewers on the right hand side.
 If others should be reviewing the code, click on the “reviewers” item on the right hand side and enter their GitHub usernames